 Forget The Crown.
 The only British drama you need right now is the real-life feud between two Wags - wives and girlfriends of football stars - currently playing out in the UK High Court.

-Last year, Coleen Rooney, wife of former England striker Wayne Rooney, accused fellow soccer spouse Rebekah Vardy of leaking her personal information to British tabloids.
-Rooney made the sensational allegation after apparently ensnaring Vardy in an Instagram sting operation worthy of the FBI.
+It all began in October 2019, when Coleen Rooney, wife of former England striker Wayne Rooney, accused fellow soccer spouse Rebekah Vardy of leaking her personal information to British tabloids.

-We know, it's a lot.
-So here's what you need to know about the high-profile spat that has sparked a court battle, inspired hundreds of memes and riveted a nation.
+It's a lot.
+So here's what you need to know about the high-profile spat that sparked the court battle, inspired hundreds of memes and riveted a nation.

 Who - or what - is a Wag?